Thursday, January 29, 2009

 I don't remember the exact technique I demonstrated, I believe I made one up on the spot, but I do remember that I had someone throw a punch and I lightly struck him in the biceps then preceded to lightly strike him in about 10 other areas as they became exposed.
 After the technique I briefly described what I did, why I did it, and how it worked when a voice from the back of the peanut gallery said, "Huh..."
 In the back of the room stood a female captain (I worked with her regularly but today I don't remember her name) who said, "Why don't you just kick him in the groin?
 It works every time".
 This comment I let go because I didn't feel it deserved a response but because I'm not doing anything productive at the moment I'll address it now.

-First off the idea that any target will "work" every time is ridiculous.
+Now, as to whether the groin will “work” every time as a target, the idea that any target will "work" every time is ridiculous.
 Now I'm not saying that the laws of physics will bend and warp at certain times rendering someone super-human, I'm saying in a given situation not every target will be available to us.
 One of the best places to strike is to the neck; you have the trachea, the carotid plexus, the vagus nerve and the rest of the brachial plexus, as well as cervical vertebrae and all the different nerve centers contained within it.
 When it comes to putting someone down the neck is one of the best places you can attack, however, that’s not always possible.
 Maybe someone is standing in a position which precludes an attack to the neck without showing your hand or maybe your attacker is lowering his chin as he raises his shoulders, whatever the case, you can hit the neck but you're going to have to hit something else first to open it up.
 There are too many variables that can exist in any situation to assume that a certain area of the body will always be open and vulnerable.

 As for the groin itself, it's an ok target but it is not the "end-all-be-all" that some think it is.
 Firstly, you can't always reach the groin.
 If someone is standing at a slightly sideways angle then you don't really have a clear shot.
 If your attacker is a large individual then there is a chance their thighs will get in the way of your strike.
 There are a lot of situations where effectively striking the groin is not an option, but, the bladder is only a few inches above and it is almost always open.
 The bladder is a very effective target and can produce a very big reaction when properly stuck.

 The problem with striking the groin in a straight in manner is that, first off, the target is comparatively too small.
 You have the pelvis, the legs, and the thighs blocking it...and that’s not taking clothes into consideration.
 It is far more likely that you'll end up striking the leg or pelvis with a snap kick then the groin.
 Even if you do get the groin you still have to deal with the spongy little penis.
 If I punch someone straight into the groin the spongy penis will actually protect the testicles by absorbing a large portion of the impact and actually push the scrotum out of the way.
 The testicles will actually swing away from the impact and dissipate a large portion of the force.
+The pelvic diaphragm will be largely unaffected.

 The effectiveness of a knee strike is dependant upon whether you strike upwards or straight in.

-Another interesting fact about striking the groin is that it effects the respiratory system, which is why often people have problems breathing afterwards, and also why when struck in the groin people exhibit an involuntary reflex of opening the mouth and sticking their chins out.
+Another interesting fact about striking the groin is that it affects the respiratory system, which is why often people have problems breathing afterwards and also why when struck in the groin people exhibit an involuntary reflex of opening the mouth and sticking their chins out.
 The reason this is, is to encourage breathing by aligning the windpipe the same that you would if you were giving CPR.
 Another interesting fact is that if you forcefully strike somebody in the groin twice it will cause them to vomit.

 The last little fun fact I’ll say about the groin is that you never ever want to hit someone in the groin while you’re standing directly in front of them.
 Years ago I attended a self-defense class where we were all repeatedly reminded beforehand to wear a cup, but one person always doesn’t listen or forgets.
 Anyway, the instructor taught us to stand toe to toe and knee each other in the groin.
 We practiced for a little while going nice and slow until our instructor told us to go faster.
-In terms of safety, it’s a great idea to teach people to throw a strike at the most vulnerable places on the human body, and then encourage them to “speed it up” (dumbass).
+In terms of safety, it’s a great idea to teach people to throw at strike at the most vulnerable places on the human body, and then encourage them to “speed it up” (dumbass).
 No sooner did he give that command and then tell us to begin again when I saw something out of the corner of my eye accompanied by the sound “Ahhh…Crack…Ahhh…FUCK!”
 What happened was the partner, who was wearing a cup, kneed his partner, who wasn’t wearing a cup, in the groin causing him to let out an “Ahhh” sound, and then by reflex he quickly bent forwards…slamming his head into his partners face making a “Crack” sound, and then the guys nose broke, blood gushed out, and two of his teeth fell out causing him so say “Ahhh” then yell “FUCK!”.

 When struck in the groin two things happen: first, the pelvis is pushed backwards by the blow causing them to bend forwards.
 Second, the body jerks the testicles away from the blow by further sticking the hips back and causing you to bend forwards more.
 So…if you hit someone in the groin with any real force their head is coming down and you better be standing off to the side or you’ll eat a nasty head-butt.